 Monkeys could be trained to manage the road system better than the government.

-This isn’t to imply that the people who work on the roads or even the bureaucrats who plan them are lazy or incompetent.
+This isn’t to imply the people who work on the roads or even the bureaucrats who plan them are lazy or incompetent.
 It’s the system they work in that’s broken, not the people.
 The incentives are all wrong.

 Political decisions are made for political reasons.
 While the civil engineer managing the road construction project may want to finish the road on time and under budget, there are contrary political forces seeking to prolong the project to keep people employed and exceed the budget for political motives.
 A sea of regulations and licensing requirements slow the work even further.
 Corruption abounds, with contracts given to the politically connected rather than the most qualified.
 Funding is a political football.